 Ford Escape vs Ford Edge image gallery

-Compare the Ford Escape vs. Ford Edge to see if either vehicle might be right for your family or your hobbies that may include trips through the mountain passes.
-Both come with a variety of options designed to enhance performance, safety and comfort.
+You may want to conduct a Ford Escape vs. Ford Edge comparison to determine if either model might be right for your family.
+Sizing these two up may also help you determine if a compact or crossover SUV is the right car to support your lifestyle, including your hobbies.
+Both come in a variety of packages with options designed to enhance performance, safety and comfort.

-As you compare these two vehicles, read recent car rankings to help differentiate the subtleties between these nearly identical cars.
-Connect with local Ford dealers to find the lowest price quotes in your area and set up test drives for each model.
+While this guide can help you compare these two vehicles, one of the very best ways to determine which model best suits you is to get behind the wheel and take each for a spin.
+Connect with local Ford dealers to find the lowest price quotes in your area and set up test-drives for each model.

 Ford manufactured the new Escape in the following exterior colors: